Science Communication

 DBER-SiT Outreach

-I am on the Outreach Committee for the Discipline-Based Education Research - Scholars-in-Training (DBER-SiT) organization.
-My responsibilities in this role include managing the DBER-SiT website and Twitter account.
-In this role, I am also responsible for organizing community-building events for early career education researchers, such as virtual game nights and weekly opportunities to engage with the DBER community using Discord.
+I was on the Outreach Committee for the Discipline-Based Education Research - Scholars-in-Training (DBER-SiT) organization from September 2023 to September 2024.
+My responsibilities in this role included managing the DBER-SiT website and Twitter account.
+In this role, I was also responsible for organizing community-building events for early career education researchers, such as weekly opportunities to engage with the DBER community using Discord.

 Twitter